MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ## Debug client-side script

 ::: moniker range=">=vs-2019"
 Visual Studio provides client-side debugging support for Chrome and Microsoft Edge (Chromium) only.
 In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and in embedded scripts on HTML files.
-For debugging client-side script in ASP.NET apps, see the blog post, [Debug JavaScript in Microsoft EDGE](https://devblogs.microsoft.com/visualstudio/debug-javascript-in-microsoft-edge-from-visual-studio/).
+For debugging client-side script in ASP.NET apps, see the blog post [Debug JavaScript in Microsoft EDGE](https://devblogs.microsoft.com/visualstudio/debug-javascript-in-microsoft-edge-from-visual-studio/).
 ::: moniker-end
 ::: moniker range="vs-2017"
 Visual Studio provides client-side debugging support for Chrome and Internet Explorer only.
 In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and in embedded scripts on HTML files.
+For debugging client-side script in ASP.NET apps, see the blog post [Client-side debugging of ASP.NET projects in Google Chrome](https://devblogs.microsoft.com/aspnet/client-side-debugging-of-asp-net-projects-in-google-chrome/).
 ::: moniker-end

 If your source is minified or created by a transpiler like TypeScript or Babel, the use of [source maps](#generate_sourcemaps) is required for the best debugging experience.
 Without source maps, you can still attach the debugger to a running client-side script.
 However, you may only be able to set and hit breakpoints in the minified or transpiled file, not in the original source file.
 For example, in a Vue.js app, minified script gets passed as a string to an `eval` statement, and there is no way to step through this code effectively using the Visual Studio debugger, unless you use source maps.
-In these more complex debugging scenarios, you might instead use Chrome Developer Tools or F12 Tools for Microsoft Edge.
+In complex debugging scenarios, you might instead use Chrome Developer Tools or F12 Tools for Microsoft Edge.

-To attach the debugger from Visual Studio and hit breakpoints in client-side code, the debugger typically needs help to identify the correct process.
-Here is one way to enable this using Chrome.

 ### Attach the debugger to client-side script